Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Quantum Dimer Model

 We consider the 2D hexagonal lattice of spins-$1/2$ with periodic boundary conditions.
 As described in the introduction, the \QDM{}s are defined on the subspace spanned by dimer configurations where every spin forms a singlet $(\ket{\up,\down}-\ket{\down,\up})/\sqrt{2}$ with one of its three nearest neighbors.
 These different dimer configurations are used as an orthonormal Hilbert space basis.
 Models of this type are for example important in the context of resonating valence bond states and superconductivity \cite{rokhsar_superconductivity_1988,Moessner2001-86,Misguich2002-89}.
 Note that different dimer coverings of the lattice (dimer product states) are not orthogonal with respect to the conventional inner product for spin-$1/2$ systems ($\braket{\sigma}{\sigma'}=\delta_{\sigma\sigma'}$).
 However, as explained in Ref.~\cite{rokhsar_superconductivity_1988}, the two inner products can be related to one another through additional longer-ranged terms in the Hamiltonian that turn out to be not essential.
 The Hamiltonian

 contains a kinetic term $\propto t$ that flips flippable plaquettes (those with three dimers along the six plaquette edges) and a potential term $\propto V$ that counts the number of flippable plaquettes.
 The sums in Eq.\ \eqref{eq:H_QDM} run over all plaquettes $i$ of the hexagonal lattice on a torus.
 The potential term favors ($V<0$) or disfavors ($V>0$) flippable plaquettes.
 The only free parameter of this model is hence the ratio $V/t$.
+In Ref.~\cite{Schlittler2015-115}, we discuss a generalized version of the model with additional potential terms.
 In the following, a plaquette carrying $j$ dimers is called a $j$-plaquette such that $3$-plaquettes are the flippable ones.

 The configuration space of the system is not simply connected but consists of different topological sectors which are not flip-connected.
-Each sector is characterized by two (flux) quantum numbers, also known as winding numbers: Call $\mc{A}$ and $\mc{B}$ the two triangular sublattices of the hexagonal lattice such that all nearest neighbors of any site from $\mc{A}$ are in $\mc{B}$.
+Each sector is characterized by two flux quantum numbers, also known as winding numbers: Call $\mc{A}$ and $\mc{B}$ the two triangular sublattices of the hexagonal lattice such that all nearest neighbors of any site from $\mc{A}$ are in $\mc{B}$.
 To compute the flux $W$ through a cut $\mc{C}$ of the lattice, first orient all cut edges, say, from $\mc{A}$ to $\mc{B}$, weight them by $+2$ or $-1$, depending on whether they are covered by a dimer or not, and multiply each weight by $\pm 1$ according to the orientation of the edge with respect to $\mc{C}$.
 The flux $W$ is then computed by summing the contributions of all cut edges.
 Such fluxes $W$ are invariant under plaquette flips.
 As fluxes through closed contractible curves $\mc{C}$ are zero, one has two flux quantum numbers $W_x$ and $W_y$, corresponding to the two topologically distinct closed non-contractible curves on the torus.
 Notice that these two fluxes characterize an average slope in the height representation \cite{blotehilhorst_82} of the system.